Glycemic Index of Yellow corn

 What is the glycemic index of Yellow corn?

-Yellow corn has a glycemic index (GI) of 65, which is classified as medium GI.
-With a medium GI of 65, Yellow corn provides moderate energy release.
-Best consumed in controlled portions or paired with low GI foods to balance blood sugar response.
+Yellow corn has a glycemic index of 65, which is classified as medium GI.
+This means it has a moderate impact on blood sugar levels.

 What is the glycemic load of Yellow corn?